subrodrigues/LitTransparentDepthFader-shader/README.md

 # Lit Transparent Depth Fader | Shader for Unity
-**LitTransparentDepthFader** shader provides support for Transparency and (Camera) Depth Fade, similar to the standard Unity Particles shaders, however, goes a step further by supporting shadows and all light types (such as pixel lighting) found in the physically based standard lighting model, with Metallic and Smoothness/Glossiness of the material controlled by sliders.
+**LitTransparentDepthFader** shader provides support for Transparency and (Camera) Depth Fade, similar to the standard Unity Particles shaders, however, goes a step further by supporting shadows and all light types (such as pixel lighting) found in the physically based standard lighting model.
+Metallic and Smoothness/Glossiness adjusted by sliders.

 How to Use
 --------
-Add the `LitTransparentDepthFader.shader` to your project Assets.
-In the chosen Material Shader select: `Custom/LitTransparentDepthFader`
+Place the `LitTransparentDepthFader.shader` file within your project's Assets folder.
+Then, in the desired Material Shader select `Custom/LitTransparentDepthFader`.

 Additional Info
 --------
 ### Inspector
-![ScreenshotA1][ImageA1]
+![Inspector][UnityIDE]

-A: Color tint texture and add alpha
+1. Color tint texture and add alpha
-B: Smoothness/Glossiness slider to control the spread of highlights on the surface
+2. Smoothness/Glossiness slider to control the spread of highlights on the surface
-C: Metallic slider controls the reflection of the environment, when increased the material's albedo colour becomes less visible
+3. Metallic slider controls the reflection of the environment, when increased the material's albedo colour becomes less visible
-D: Depth Near controls the near camera length at which the material starts to fade
+4. Depth Near controls the near camera length at which the material starts to fade
-E: Depth Far controls how far the surface can get away from the camera before starting to fade
+5. Depth Far controls how far the surface can get away from the camera before starting to fade
-F: Depth Power controls the depth strength
+6. Depth Power controls the depth strength

 Examples
 --------
+### DepthFader-ON | Transparency-ON
+![DepthFaderON_TransparencyON][DepthFaderON_TransparencyON]

+### DepthFader-ON | Transparency-OFF
+![DepthFaderON_TransparencyOFF][DepthFaderON_TransparencyOFF]

+### DepthFader-OFF | Transparency-OFF
+![DepthFaderOFF_TransparencyOFF][DepthFaderOFF_TransparencyOFF]

+### DepthFader-OFF | Transparency-OFF | No Light
+![DepthFaderOFF_TransparencyOFF_NOLIGHT][DepthFaderOFF_TransparencyOFF_NOLIGHT]

 License
 -------